-Penning Hetzelsdorfer Maibock is a May treat from the small countryside brewery whose Vollbier is legendary.
+Penning Hetzelsdorfer Bockbier is an quaffable treat from the small countryside brewery whose Vollbier is legendary.
 This Bock has a gorgeous amber hue and rich malty palate with hints of caramel.
 The lingering bittersweet finish makes it moreish at 6.5%.

 Murmann Lager is an unfiltered golden brew with a lightly grainy nose and palate and a moreishly semi-dry finish.

 Scheidmantel Pils is from the defunct as of 2002 Coburg brewery of the same name.
 It's now brewed by Kulmbacher.
 It's certainly a decent example of the style and worth trying if you see it.

 Murmann Kellerbier is an ale-like fruity example of the style with moreishly semi-dry finish.

 Penning Hetzelsdorfer Festbier is a richly malty treat with some burnt caramel and a lingering semi-dry finish.

 Nuremberg was a noted beer town in the middle ages and Rotbier was king.
 It fell into disfavor when modern lagers took over but were revived in 1984 by the Hausbrauerei Altstadthof.
 Currently, there are five regularly brewed Rotbiers in town but which one is the best?
 Find out here.